kareemknowscode/outage-severity-model/README.md

 The test set accuracy has increased by 4% on average, up to 25%, showing improvement in terms of our model’s prediction power.
 Not only that but the RMSEs of the training and test set are still relatively close, and this maintains our model’s high generalization power which was achieved in the baseline model.
 Overall, this is an improvement over our baseline model.
 We had hoped to predict with much more accuracy, but we believe that the low accuracy can be attributed to a few key facts.
 For one, this model predicts power outage severity across the ENTIRE country by NERC region and state.
 Given that each region has its unique power grid, likely with different technical specifications, it is difficult to ascertain the various outside factors that might influence the model’s performance in this case.

 ## Fairness Analysis

+Our assessment of fairness will rely on two groups from the dataset.
+We will be checking whether or not samples of RMSEs from the WECC region (Western Electric Coordinating Council) and the TRE (Texas Reliability Entity) are drawn from the same distribution.
+In other words, we are checking the West Coast's power grid against Texas's power grid, and using their predicted RMSEs.
+Specifically, we are using the absolute difference in RMSEs for our test statistic and we will be conducting this test at the 5% level.

+**Null Hypothesis/H0**: Our model’s RMSEs for the WECC region and the TRE region are nearly the same, implying fairness in our prediction model.

+**Alternative Hypothesis/H1**: Our model’s RMSEs for the WECC region and the TRE region are not the same, implying that our prediction model unfairly predicts across groups.

+After conducting the test, we determined a p-value of `p = 0.93`, which is not statistically significant at the 5 percent level.
+We fail to reject our null hypothesis.

+We conclude that our model is likely to be fair and that any differences in RMSEs are due to random chance.
+In terms of generalizability, our model will likely always be usable on any dataset with the same data-generating process.